FStarLang/FStar/doc/book/index.rst

 Isabelle/HOL and Coq are mature tools that have been developed and maintained for many decades, have strong user communities in academia, and many sources of documentation.
-Lean's community is growing fast and also has a strong community and excellent tools and documentation.
+Lean's community is growing fast and also has excellent tools and documentation.
 F* is less mature, its design has been the subject of several research papers, making it somewhat more experimental.
 The F* community is also smaller, its documentation is more sparse, and F* users are usually in relatively close proximity to the F* development team.
 However, F* developments also have a good and growing track record of industrial adoption.

 A Bit of F* History